 - The New Guinea Singing Dog’s voice has been compared to whale song and human yodeling.

-- Xoloitzcuintli are small, hairless, dogs without molars once believed by the Aztecs to guide spirits to the underworld.
+- Xoloitzcuintli are small, hairless dogs without molars that the Aztecs believed guided spirits to the underworld.

 Whether you’re looking at a working dog like the German Shepherd and Rottweiler or a toy breed like the Pomeranian or the Shih Tzu, you can usually at least guess what practical or aesthetic purpose their unique features are and which characteristics were originally intended to serve.
 Then there are the dogs so unusual that it can be hard to even imagine what purposes they served.
 Some of the strangest-looking dogs have a very practical application that explains their unique characteristics.
 But many of the world’s strangest dogs have developed their unique looks thanks to little more than chance.
 And sometimes, the world’s strangest dogs have unusual characteristics that have nothing to do with their appearance.
 Here are eight diverse breeds that top the list for the world’s strangest dogs.